This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 In the national security domain, AI systems are already being used in applications ranging from cybersecurity, military logistics, and image processing.
 AI systems are being tested for use in unmanned aerial vehicles and undersea warfare.
 An AI system can already beat a retired professional fighter pilot in simulated dog fights.

-The US Government is a powerful actor
+The US government is a powerful actor

-The US Government is well resourced
+The US government is well resourced

 Despite these large budgets, the level of technical AI expertise at leading AI labs is substantially higher than that within the US military.

-The US Government has unique abilities
+The US government has unique abilities

 2. Individuals can have a large positive impact in government

 Relevant experts on positively shaping AI have told us that they think that US AI public policy careers are likely to have high expected value.
 People who understand government careers have argued that they expect ambitious people pursuing this path to move into roles that can have a large positive impact on the world substantially quicker than the typical time required to advance up the career ladder in government.
-However it has also been suggested to us that it will generally take someone longer to advance up the career ladder in government than in other industries because government is often less meritocratic than industry or academia.
+However, it has also been suggested to us that it will generally take someone longer to advance up the career ladder in government than in other industries because government is often less meritocratic than industry or academia.

-Can individual federal employees influence government?
+Can individual federal employees influence the government?

 Most mid-level and senior federal employees that we spoke with were able to give us an example of how they had a large positive impact through their role.
-Some of their examples involved starting new impactful programs worth $10s of millions, saving Americans $100s of millions, or moving $billions to something potentially more impactful.
-We have not been able to vet these stories, but they persuaded us that, at the very least, mid-level and senior federal employees feel as though they can sometimes have a large positive influence on government.
+Some of their examples involved starting new impactful programs worth $10s of millions, saving Americans $100s of millions, or moving billions to something potentially more impactful.
+We have not been able to vet these stories, but they persuaded us that, at the very least, mid-level and senior federal employees feel as though they can sometimes have a large positive influence on the government.

-One thing we found interesting was that federal employees repeatedly argued that it was relatively rare for them to be responsible for remarkably good things happening, and instead more frequently they thought they had positively influenced government by preventing unintentionally harmful policies from being adopted.
+One thing we found interesting was that federal employees have told us that it was relatively rare for them to be responsible for remarkably good things happening, and instead more frequently they thought they had positively influenced government by preventing unintentionally harmful policies from being adopted.
 We expect this pattern to repeat itself for people working in the domain of AI policy.
 This phenomenon makes it easier to have a positive influence than it would be if you could only have impact by actively making positive things happen (which is what people often think of when they imagine having an impact in government).

-A different type of argument that federal employees can influence government comes from looking at elected officials.
+A different type of argument that federal employees can influence the government comes from looking at elected officials.
 One might naively assume that elected officials make the decisions and federal employees simply carry out the wishes of the elected officials.
-We do not think this is how government works in practice.
-Elected officials are necessarily generalists so they rely heavily on specialists within government not just to implement things, but also to heavily inform their priorities, strategies and overall policy goals.
+We do not think this is how the government works in practice.
+Elected officials are necessarily generalists so they rely heavily on specialists within government not just to implement things, but also to heavily inform their priorities, strategies, and overall policy goals.